 How to Pack a Kitchen

 It is recommended when packing up your kitchenware to add two layers of bubble wrap or packing paper on the bottom of each box.
-By protecting your dishes in bubble wrap or with a crushed paper you add an extra level of cushioning to your fragile items.
-It also helps to eliminate shifting of items inside the heavy-duty moving boxes.
+By protecting your dishes in bubble wrap or with crushed paper you add an extra level of cushioning to your fragile items.
+It also helps to eliminate the shifting of items inside the heavy-duty moving boxes.

 Then, wrap each piece of dinnerware with a thin layer of packing paper and stack them one at a time in the box.
-Again, adding an extra layer of bubble wrap or paper in between every three dishes.
+Again, add an extra layer of bubble wrap or paper in between every three dishes.
 It is best to stack the dishes vertically, on their edges, rather than one on top of another, as they are less likely to break this way.

 For silverware, we recommend wrapping each similar type of silverware (knives with knives, spoons with spoons, etc.) with a rubber band.
 This keeps them together.
-Next, place all of the silverware into one smaller sized box, and finally tape it closed with packing tape.
+Next, place all of the silverware into one smaller-sized box, and finally tape it closed with packing tape.

 In addition to various sized boxes, pick up the following